strongbox/strongbox/CONTRIBUTING.md

 There are many tasks you can help with, so please feel free to look around our [issue tracker](https://github.com/strongbox/strongbox/issues?utf8=%E2%9C%93&q=is%3Aissue+is%3Aopen+label%3A%22help+wanted%22+label%3A%22good+first+issue%22) for some good first issues that we need help with.

-Let us know what you're good at on out [chat] channel, as well as what sort of tasks you're typically interested in, or what areas of your skills you'd like to develop and we'll try to accomodate, by finding you the right tasks.
+Let us know what you're good at on out [chat] channel, as well as what sort of tasks you're typically interested in, or what areas of your skills you'd like to develop and we'll try to accommodate, by finding you the right tasks.
 It might be the case that we have tasks that are suitable for you, but just haven't yet been added to the issue tracker, so feel free to ask us how you can help!

 We try our best to help new-joiners get started and eased into the project.